 What is the CHISQ.INV Function?

-In financial analysis, the function can be useful in finding out the variations in assumptions made.
-For example, we use a precision machine that produces balls for a high-quality ball bearing with a diameter of precisely 2000 μm (2 mm).
-Assuming that the machines generally produce balls of that size on average mean, but individual balls can vary slightly in either direction following a normal distribution.
+In financial analysis, this function can be useful in finding out the variations in assumptions made.
+For example, consider a precision machine that produces balls for a high-quality ball bearing with a diameter of precisely 2000 μm (2 mm).
+Assuming that the machines typically produce balls of that size on average, but individual balls can vary slightly in either direction following a normal distribution.

 The CHISQ.INV function uses the following arguments:

-- Probability (required argument) – It is the probability associated with the chi-squared distribution.
+- Probability (required argument) – This is the probability associated with the chi-squared distribution.

-- Deg_freedom (required argument) – It is the number of degrees of freedom.
+- Deg_freedom (required argument) – This is the number of degrees of freedom.
 It must be an integer between 1 and 1010.